ankitdmon/Book_store/README.md

-# Book_store

 # RESTful API using Node.js for managing books

-A simple CRUD app for book management by using NodeJs, typeScript MongoDB.
-Where we can add book, update book, delete Book(Soft delete), get all books, get a perticular book by thir Id.
+A simple CRUD app for book management using NodeJs, TypeScript, and MongoDB.
+We can add a book, update a book, delete a Book(Soft delete), get all books, and get a particular book by their ID.

 ### Tech Stacks